Follow us on Social Media:

 First, it’s important to understand that…

-The Rightly-Divided Scriptures are the Basis for Correction in Christianity
+The Rightly-Divided Scriptures Are the Basis for Correction in Christianity

 All Christians — whatever tag they choose to go by — have to meet at the blueprint for Christianity, which is the Bible and what it clearly & consistently teaches from a New Covenant perspective based on sound hermeneutics.
 This is the basis for doctrinal & moral correction, as observed here: